Starting School Checklist

 - Use the School/No School images by attaching them to a Calendar you already have in use.

-‘Social stories are short, written stories, originally intended for children with autism, to help understand a small part of their social world and behave appropriately within it.
+‘Social stories are short, written stories, originally intended for Autistic children, to help understand a small part of their social world and behave appropriately within it.

 A Social Story is a story explaining what is expected to happen.
 The story is written from the child’s perspective usually in the 1st person (where appropriate).
 Be aware of the language used in the story ensuring it is tailored to the child’s language ability & understanding.